 - 1. REQUIREMENTS.
 DOE Headquarters and field element line management maintain sufficient knowledge of site and contractor activities to make informed decisions about hazards, risks and resource allocation, provide direction to contractors, and evaluate contractor performance.
 The effectiveness of contractor assurance systems, the hazards at the site/activity, and the degree of risk are factors in determining the scope and frequency of DOE line management assessments and operational awareness activities. - a.
 DOE line management oversight must: - (1) Ensure contractor compliance with requirements.
 DOE line management must periodically examine contractor programs and their implementation at the work-activity level to assess that DOE requirements and external regulatory requirements are met effectively.
 Deficiencies must be brought to the attention of contractor management and addressed in a timely manner. - (2) Ensure the adequacy of contractor assurance systems.
-DOE line management must review contractor assurance systems periodically to ensure that: required assessments by applicable DOE directives are being performed; the effectiveness of safety management programs, including programs that are credited in the safety basis for nuclear facilities are being assessed adequately; deficiencies are being self-identified; and corrective actions are being taken in a timely and effective manner. - (3) Evaluate contractor performance.
+DOE line management must review contractor assurance systems periodically to gauge that contractors are assessing site activities adequately, self-identifying deficiencies, and taking timely and effective corrective actions. - (3) Evaluate contractor performance.
 DOE line management must periodically evaluate contractor performance in accordance with the provisions of their contracts. - (4) Ensure compliance with requirements applicable to DOE line management.
 DOE line management organizations must establish and implement oversight processes for monitoring their internal operations and completing required activities, such as reviewing and approving safety analysis reports and security plans, performing emergency management functions, adjudicating security clearances, implementing computer security programs at DOE office buildings, operating classified and sensitive information identification and protection programs, and operating employee concerns programs and other such functions. - b.
 DOE line management must set expectations and communicate them to contractors.
-This will be implemented through formal contract mechanisms and direct communication between DOE and contractor managers.

-(1) Particular attention must be devoted to ensuring that requirements and expectations are established in contractual documents, including performance indicators, measures, objectives, and criteria.
+This will be implemented through formal contract mechanisms and direct communication between DOE and contractor managers. - (1) Particular attention must be devoted to ensuring that requirements and expectations are established in contractual documents, including performance indicators, measures, objectives, and criteria.